kcelik369/Project3_Team7/README.md

 - Are hosts with many Airbnb listings significantly different from hosts with fewer listings?

 ## How to use
+- IMPORTANT NOTE: when using our data, we chose to fill missing or invalid data values with -1, -1.0, or the empty string (depending on the data type of the column).
+You may want to exclude these values in certain cases; or first look at the presence of these values to understand where they appear.
+For an example of how to exclude such data, you can look at "seaborn.ipynb", which often removes such values to create a more accurate visualization of the data.
 - The extract and load steps of the project can be performed by running the "extractX.ipynb" files found at the top level of this repository; these also contain our DataFrame displays of various data.
 - We have included documentation for our load step via SQL files and a document in the file named "SQL" as well as supplementary ERD documentation in the file named "ERD".
 - All Seaborn visualizations can be replicated by running the file "seaborn.ipynb"; this file also demonstrates utilization of multiple tables at once.